fleurandcrow/fleurandcrow/README.md

 ## About me

-- 17 years old
+- 18 years old
 - Game dev in Godot
-- Still a newbie -v-
+- Still new to game development

 ## My skills